JordanWu1997/I3_Sway_Config/README.md

             [ -f {$HOME}/.cache/wal/sequences ] && /usr/bin/cat {$HOME}/.cache/wal/sequences
             ```
     - __2. Preset Workspace Name Renaming__
-        - My preset workspace naming style is combination of capitalized alphabet (A~L) and one-digit number (1~9+0), which has 120 workspaces in total
+        - My preset workspace naming style is combination of capital letter (A~D) and one-digit number (1~9+0), which has 40 workspaces in total
         - Workspace name is preset in my configuration `./config/i3/config.d/i3_workspace_name.config`, you can modify it using following syntax (the prefix number will be stripped in i3bar workspace)
             - From
                 ```